Zanzibar Travel Advisory

 Western Zanzibar

-The other worthwhile location to explore on the west coast includes the Chole Island Marine Park—Snake Islands and
+Another worthwhile location to explore on the west coast is the Chole Island Marine Park—Snake Islands and Prison Grave in Zanzibar.

 South Coast of Zanzibar